aswinfst/ML-Journey/README.md

 #### Week 8: Regularization for Simplicity
 - [ ] **Read "Regularization for Simplicity" Article**
   - **Link**: [Regularization for Simplicity](https://developers.google.com/machine-learning/crash-course/regularization-for-simplicity)
-  - **Completed**: Studied techniques for regularization such as L1 and L2.
+  - **Complete**: Studied techniques for regularization such as L1 and L2.
 - [ ] **Complete "Regularization Exercise"**
   - **Result**: Applied L1 and L2 regularization to different models.
 - [ ] **Practical Exercise**: Experiment with different regularization techniques.